megaptera-helvetiae/eco-evo-interactions/content/authors/Carlotta_Kück/_index.md

 - Master Students
 ---

 Carlotta decided to join our group for a Master's thesis project.
-We are super excited to host her.
+We are thrilled to host her.
 We will follow up soon with details on her Master's project.
 Welcome Carlotta!!!